-In 2021, Alaris renegotiated SCR's Distribution to consist of a fixed monthly payment of CAN\$0.35 million (CAN\$4.2 million annually) and a variable-sweep payment to be calculated semi-annually based on SCR's cash flows.
+- (34) In 2021, Alaris renegotiated SCR's Distribution to consist of a fixed monthly payment of CAD\$0.35 million (CAD\$4.2 million annually) and a variable-sweep payment to be calculated semi-annually based on SCR's cash flows.
 These sweep payments are to be calculated based on June 30 and December 31 results.
-Based on unaudited financial results for SCR in 2021, the total additional Distribution to Alaris was CAN\$0.9 million bringing the total Distribution paid to Alaris in 2021 to CAN\$5.1 million.
-As a result of this variable-sweep payment in excess of the fixed monthly payments, the annual reset is no longer applicable to the changes in annual Distributions from SCR.
-Included in SCR's "Current Annual Distribution" expected for 2023 is a total cash flow sweep of CAN\$0.3 million, in addition to fixed monthly payments totalling CAN\$4.2 million.
+As a result of this variable-sweep payment in excess of the fixed monthly payments, the annual reset is no longer applicable to the changes in annual Distributions from SCR. - (35) At the time of publishing the 2022 AIF, the Annual ECR for 2022 for SCR was a range of 1.2 to 1.5.
+After receiving SCR's audit for the fiscal year ended December 31, 2022, the Annual ECR came in at 1.0 due to audit adjustments primarily related to work-in-progress on ongoing jobs.